-The crust of the moon is made up of concrete-like regolith.
+The crust of the moon is made up of a rocky surface covered with regolith.
 As asteroids and meteorites collide with the surface, they blast it into fine pieces that capture imprints (such as Neil Armstrong's famous footprint) in exceptional detail.

 The crust of the moon is about 38 to 63 miles (60 to 100 kilometers) thick.
 The regolith on the surface can be as shallow as 10 feet (3 meters) in the maria or as deep as 66 feet (20 meters) in the highlands.